mithril-security/.github/profile/README.md

 ## 🏠 Who are we?

 Mithril Security is a startup focused on democratizing privacy-friendly AI by leveraging secure hardware.
-Our solutions ensure that the data of AI end users remains confidential and protected at all times- even from the AI providers themselves!
+Our solutions aim to ensure that the AI users' data remains confidential and protected at all times!

 We are experts in Confidential Computing, a fast-growing field within cybersecurity that centers on the protection of data during computation through isolation and attestation.